Marin Weekend Family Fun for January 1, 2 & 3

 Weekends, 11 am–4 pm

-Weekends and holidays, late December–April.
 View an elephant seal colony through binoculars and scopes.
 A special 30-minute slide program about elephant seals may be available at the Lifeboat Station at Chimney Rock, depending on staffing availability.
 Check at one of the Visitor Centers for whether the slide program is being offered.
 Visitors will need to take the winter shuttle bus from Drake's Beach.
-For moore info, call (415) 669-1534 or visit their website.
+For more info, call (415) 669-1534 or visit their website.

 Exploratorium, San Francisco

 Ring in the New Year with exuberant and unaffected animations.
 Making use of stop-motion, pixelation, and handcrafted techniques, these short works rely on visual prowess to tell simple, jubilant stories of quiet heroism, emotional reactions, and internal conflicts.
-Free after general admission to the Exploratorium (Bay Area residents get discounted local rates).
+For all ages.
+Free with museum admission.
 Location: Pier 15, San Francisco (on the Embarcadero).
 For more information, visit their website.

 Presidio of San Francisco